stlartworks/stlartworks.github.io/board.md

 ---
 layout: board

-feature-img: family-001.jpg
+feature-img: board-01.jpg
-feature-statement: TEAMWORK
+feature-statement: BOARD

-title: Makes
+title: All for one
-subtitle: the dream work
+subtitle: One for all
 permalink: /board/

 mega-cta-img: ville-02.jpg